databricks/terraform-provider-databricks/docs/resources/job.md

 * `parameters` - (Optional) Parameters for the task
 * `named_parameters` - (Optional) Named parameters for the task

+### dbt_task Configuration Block

+* `commands` - (Required) (Array) Series of dbt commands to execute in sequence.
+Every command must start with "dbt".
+* `project_directory` - (Optional) The relative path to the directory in the repository where dbt should look in for the `dbt_project.yml` file.
+If not specified, defaults to the repository's root directory.
+Equivalent to passing `--project-dir` to a dbt command.
+* `profiles_directory` - (Optional) The relative path to the directory in the repository where dbt should look in for the `profiles.yml` file.
+If not specified, defaults to the repository's root directory.
+Equivalent to passing `--profile-dir` to a dbt command.
+* `schema` - (Optional) The name of the schema dbt should run in.
+Defaults to `default`.
+* `warehouse_id` - (Optional) The ID of the SQL warehouse that dbt should execute against.

+You also need to include a `git_source` block to configure the repository that contains the dbt project.

 ### email_notifications Configuration Block

 * `on_failure` - (Optional) (List) list of emails to notify on failure